gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p4.md

 We've gone from an anonymous line on a chart to a situation with lots of context and clear guidance as to the state of the system.
 Our SLO is being violated!

 # Flagging Alerts or Other Bad State
-A common use of system dashboards is to diagnose failure, especially in response alerting.
-Our earlier control-rate context can be combined with data from the alerting system.
+A common use of system dashboards is to diagnose failure, especially in response to alerting.
+Our earlier control-rate context can be combined with data from the alerts.
 When and how did this fire?

 ![Example of alert context](/assets/images/dash-p4-bad.png)
 <br>_Timeline annotations for alerts, highlighted violations, and coloration of values over a threshold!_